canonical/checkbox/tools/release/README.md

 ## Promote the previous beta release to stable

-Internal teams (mostly QA and Certification) are using the version in the beta snap channels or the Testing PPA to complete their tests.
+Internal teams (mostly QA and Certification) are using the version in the beta snap channels or the beta PPA to complete their tests.
 If this version is validated, it can then be pushed to stable for other teams and external stakeholders.